shanicesmith98/shanicesmith98/README.md

 Pronouns are: she/her/they/them

 - 🔭 I’m currently working on building full-stack applications
-- 🌱 I’m currently learning about TypeScript and Unit Testing
+- 🌱 I’m currently learning about TypeScript and PHP
-- 🤔 I’m looking for help with creating a robust portfolio and learning Data Structures
 - 💬 Ask me about my favorite Steven Universe episodes
 - 📫 How to reach me: On Twitter @hackergem or email: hello@shanice.dev
 - 🐶 Fun fact: I used to be a NYC dog walker!